kuzzleio/documentation-old/src/elasticsearch-cookbook/installation/index.md

 ## Confirm Elasticsearch is Running

-To be sure Elasticsearch is running, execute the following command:
+To ensure that Elasticsearch is running, execute the following command:

 ```bash
 curl -g -X GET "http://localhost:9200/"